Zth (libzth)

 {

-// everywhere, so go ahead and safe t0.
+// used everywhere, so go ahead and safe t0.

 // information.